 In 2016 I spent 3 months in New Zealand traveling around the coast of the north island with my wife and then 2 year old boy.
-I did art wherever I could and was able to generate a couple of collaborations with Maori artists, which were the highlight of the trip.
+I did art wherever I could.
+I was able to generate a couple of collaborations with Maori artists, which were the highlight of the trip.

 When I go to a new country I like to research their traditional arts.
 I was struck by the complexity, depth and stylization of the Maori arts.
 I made several attempts at creating something based on what I was learning, but I realized that my efforts were falling far short, and that I was essentially 'taking' Maori art without putting in the time the craft required.